VincentChenSwe/Lottery-Tutorial/PART2.md

 const airnodeProtocol = require("@api3/airnode-protocol");
 ```

-Hardhat deploy scripts should be done through a `module.exports` function **Need more info**.
+Hardhat deploy scripts should be done through a `module.exports` function to package and export the code for reuse when Hardhat is run.
 We will use the Airnode Protocol package to retrieve the RRP Contract address needed as an argument to deploy our lottery contract.
 We'll use `hre.getChainId()`, a function included in Hardhat-Deploy, to get the chain ID, which we'd set to 5 in `hardhat.config.js`.

 Finally, we'll deploy the contract using `hre.deployments`.
 We pass in our arguments, a "from" address, and set logging to true.